oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 ## ETL Tables & Architecture
-To provide summaries on Predidctoor users and systems, we want to fetch all new data and make it available for analysis.
+To provide summaries on Predictoor users and systems, we want to fetch all new data and make it available for analysis.

 The GraphQL Data Factory & ETL helps us achieve this by breaking the process down into 3 steps.
 1. Ingesting + Loading Data - GQLDataFactory